 As I said, there’s far more to Kaper than “Hi-Lili, Hi-Lo”.
 But outside of “San Francisco,” that tune is, for better or worse, Kaper’s musical signpost.
 But there’s also far more to this Oscar-winning score than that signature tune.
 From dramatic underscore to dance numbers and a lengthy ballet, wrapped in a charming accordion-based carnival atmosphere, LILI never fails to bring a smile to my face.
 Short, sweet and oh-so memorable, why this film has never been released on DVD or Blu-ray is beyond me.

 1. MUTINY ON THE BOUNTY (1962)

 Kaper’s magnum opus is one of the great treasures of film music.
-Because of his work on EL CID, Miklós Rózsa had to bow out of BOUNTY, giving Kaper the zenith of his career.
-But that came with a price.
+Because of his work on EL CID, Miklós Rózsa had to bow out of BOUNTY.
+That gave Kaper the assignment of his career.
+But it came with a price.
 Marlon Brando’s eccentricities and budget overruns that nearly bankrupted the studio caused constant delays and recutting of the film, resulting in numerous versions of various cues.
 FSM’s hefty 3-CD set is a fascinating look at how a score can change—and improve—over the course of the film.
 Sweeping and epic, Kaper’s inspired score belongs in every film music collection.